photo credit: Teddy Wolff

 We like grilled meat on sticks, but we’ve found that we like it even more on swords.
 This chicken is rubbed with lots of spices and cooked perfectly.

-We like this even more than the chicken skewer, and it’ll probably make you wonder why you don’t eat more lamb.
+We like this even more than the chicken skewer, since the meat is juicier.